 The beginning starts off with shots of luxury liner row and the United States’ bow, followed by overview and close-up shots inside the United States Lines’ Pier in New York City.
 Throughout the sea portion of the movie, there are many exterior shots of the ship sailing at sea.
 When there are scenes outside with actors, there are two locations used: the First Class Game Deck (deck behind the aft funnel) and somewhere on the Sun Deck starboard-side Open Promenade.
 For the Promenade, the camera shot beyond the railing (you can see the railing in many of the shots).
 I believe they might have lowered a lifeboat down to be able to achieve this shot.

 I just have to say, I was surprised how bright the funnels’ colors were.
-Boy they were beautiful.
+Boy were they beautiful.
 I have gotten used to seeing the faded, flaking funnels of today.
 It was refreshing seeing the colors’ power.
 I really hope to see them like that again.

 |Look at that 'stack!
 Still from Bon Voyage!
 (1962)|